Engineer-Led Linux & cPanel OperationsDallas InfrastructureWorldwide Support

 We review your support model, ticket flow, common issue types, and hosting environment.

-Support access, escalation rules, white-label expectations, and scope boundaries are defined.
+Support access, brand identity, reply style, escalation contacts, documentation, coverage hours, and scope boundaries are defined.

-Client-facing tickets start flowing through the selected support structure and 8x5 window.
+Client-facing requests begin flowing through the selected support structure, ticket allowance, and 8x5 coverage window.

 4. Escalate When Needed